nickells/webpack-query-creator/readme.md

+#Webpack Query Creator
+A tool for assigning a query to a single webpack loader.

-Did you encounter `Error: Cannot define 'query' and multiple loaders in loaders list`?
+Have you encountered `Error: Cannot define 'query' and multiple loaders in loaders list`?

 You've come to the right place!

-Usage:
+##Usage:
 BEFORE: (This won't work!)
 ```js
 // ...